moby/moby/docs/reference/builder.md

 > **Warning**: Chaining `ONBUILD` instructions using `ONBUILD ONBUILD` isn't allowed.

 > **Warning**: The `ONBUILD` instruction may not trigger `FROM` or `MAINTAINER` instructions.

+## STOPSIGNAL

+	STOPSIGNAL signal

+The `STOPSIGNAL` instruction sets the system call signal that will be sent to the container to exit.
+This signal can be a valid unsigned number that matches a position in the kernel's syscall table, for instance 9, or a signal name in the format SIGNAME, for instance SIGKILL.

 ## Dockerfile examples